polkadot-developers/polkadot-docs/infrastructure/validators/build-a-community.md

-All validators should set an on-chain identity and get a judgement on the identity so that nominators can find nodes when browsing through various dashboards and UIs.
+All validators should set an on-chain identity and get a judgement on the identity so that nominators can find nodes when browsing through various dashboards and user interfaces.
 When someone interacts with the chain, it ensures that an address they may come across belongs to the validator, and actions of that identity throughout various parts of the ecosystem (staking, governance, block explorers, etc.) form a cohesive representation of their participation.